glikely/obs-ptz/README.md

 make
 ```

-Copy or symlink ptz-controls.so into the OBS plugins directory.
+Copy or symlink obs-ptz.so into the OBS plugins directory.
 Typically `/usr/lib/obs-plugins`.

 ### Debian 11 Bullseye